garyo/packzen/README.md

-# Packing List Web App
+# PackZen

-A mobile-first packing list web app for travel with master list management, trip planning, and bag organization.
+A mobile-first packing list web app for travel with all items management, trip planning, and bag organization.
 Built with Astro, Solid.js, Tailwind CSS, Cloudflare D1, and Clerk Auth.

 ## Tech Stack